BioDepot/BioDepot-workflow-builder/README.md

 ### Overview: Running Bwb
-<div class="lower_alpha"></div>1\.
+1\.
 Install Docker

 2\.
-Start the container with Bwb by executing the following Docker command by typing into a window (Linux) or on the Docker command line (Windows/macOs)
+Start the container with Bwb by executing the following Docker command by typing into a window (Linux) or on the Docker command line (Windows/macOs).
+For Windows, it may be necessary to run the Docker application as an Administrator.

 ```bash
     docker run --rm   -p 6080:6080 \